firebase/firebase-js-sdk/docs-devsite/vertexai-preview.md

 {% endcomment %}

 # vertexai-preview package
-The Vertex AI For Firebase Web SDK.
+The Vertex AI in Firebase SDK.

 ## Functions